TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-12-09-how-to-get-rid-of-technical-debt-or-what-we-would-have-done-differently-2-years-ago.md

 And not only the user but also external API, mobile applications, invoice systems, etc.

 This was a real challenge for the whole team - it included database, Doctrine refactoring rules, external service unification refactoring and also changing PHP types all over the application.

-From this [`id-to-uuid` set was born](https://github.com/rectorphp/rector/tree/master/config/set/doctrine).
-Use at own risk, but it might be worth it, **since it can save you months** of work while your team can keep delivering features.

 <br>